datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Systems
 ~~~~~~~

+.. sidebar:: Summary

+  Systems are interfaces to external systems.

 Short about systems (where in the sesam-world-map)

 Something more general about pipes maybe in context of pipes and